arthurcalahan/deferred-apps/README.md

 Unfree packages require `NIXPKGS_ALLOW_UNFREE=1` at Nix evaluation time, which requires `--impure` mode.
 This is a Nix limitation, not ours.
 Free packages use pure mode for better security.

-**Q: Home Manager support?**

-Not yet.
-For now, use the NixOS module or overlay.
+**Q: Should I use the NixOS module or Home Manager module?**

+- Use **NixOS module** if you want deferred apps available system-wide for all users
+- Use **Home Manager module** if you want per-user configuration or don't have root access

+Both modules have identical options and behavior.

 **Q: My downloaded package disappeared after `nix-collect-garbage`?**